sebastianbergmann/phpunit-documentation-english/src/code-coverage.rst

 as text (and printed to STDOUT) and exported as PHP code for further processing.

-Please refer to :ref:`textui` for a list of command line switches that control code coverage functionality as well as :ref:`appendixes.configuration.logging` for the relevant configuration settings.
+Please refer to :ref:`textui` for a list of command-line options that control code coverage functionality as well as :ref:`appendixes.configuration.logging` for the relevant configuration settings.